scastd/CandyClean/README.md

 ## Todo

-- Difficulty selector at the beginning of the game.
+- Bomb candies can stack up to 3 connected bombs (increment the radius).
 - Make an I/O file for writing the board to a file.
 - Tests for the basic functionality.
 - Graphical User Interface.